#

-The recommended way to build a swap is to use a static function that takes two arguments and exchanges their owners.
+You can build a swap as a static function that takes two arguments and exchanges their owners.
 This method preserves ordinal ranges, so it is safe to use this smart objects that contain ordinals.

 export class StaticSwap extends Contract {